acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md)

-<b> Update August 2020</b> We now have over 430 links/resources!
+<b> Update September 2020</b> We now have over 450 links/resources!
 The focus is to discuss resorting and ordering all these links and potentially reclassifiying where needed many links are in the '`Python` processing of optical imagery non deep learning' section and this potentially could be broken up.
 Added Earth Observation introduction.

 Annotations are based on the headers - where available - on the github accounts